JLuboff/connect-mssql-v2/README.md

   database: '...',
   options: {
     encrypt: true, // Use this if you're on Windows Azure
-    trustServerCertificate: true //use this if your MS SQL instance uses a self signed certificate }
+    trustServerCertificate: true // use this if your MS SQL instance uses a self signed certificate

+  }
 };